HbA1c and Blood Sugar Tests: What Pre-Diabetes Actually Means

 Upload your lab report and get an instant AI explanation — values flagged, causes explained, specialist guidance included.

-Analyze my results — it's free →The OGTT is the gold standard for diagnosing diabetes and gestational diabetes, but it's less commonly used for routine screening due to its inconvenience.
+The OGTT is the gold standard for diagnosing diabetes and gestational diabetes, but it's less commonly used for routine screening due to its inconvenience.
 You drink a standardized 75g glucose solution, then blood is drawn 2 hours later to see how well your body processed the sugar load.

 - Below 140 mg/dL at 2 hours: Normal glucose tolerance